adobe/brackets/CONTRIBUTING.md

 4. Sign the [Brackets Contributor License Agreement](http://dev.brackets.io/brackets-contributor-license-agreement.html) (we cannot merge before this).

-High quality code and a top-notch user experience are very important in Brackets, and we carefully review pull requests to keep it that way.
+High-quality code and top-notch user experience are very important in Brackets, and we carefully review pull requests to keep it that way.
 The better you follow the guidelines above, the more likely we are to accept your pull request - and the faster the code review will go.

 ## The Code Review Process

 Brackets committers are responsible for reviewing all pull requests, providing feedback, and ultimately merging good code into `master`.
 The review process ensures all code is high quality, maintainable, and well documented.

 Once you've opened a pull request, a committer will generally respond to it within a week with an initial set of comments (you don't need to ping anyone to find a reviewer).
 Some pull requests raise larger questions about UI design, product scope or architecture.
 Those are tagged to indicate that review will take longer: